About The Florida Holocaust Museum

 - Conduct program evaluation, including the collection, analysis, and interpretation of data and participant feedback.

 - Assist in the research and development of funding proposals for school, teacher and docent programs.

-- Bachelor's degree in Education, History, Museum Education, Museum Studies or closely-related field required; Master’s degree in Education and/or teacher certification preferred.
+- Bachelor's or Master’s degree in Education, History, Holocaust History and/or Education, Museum Education, Museum Studies or closely-related field required;

-- Minimum of 3 - 5 years of experience at a museum, historic house, or other education setting, planning and implementing relevant and creative museum education programs for K–12 students and teachers.
+- Minimum of 3 - 5 years of experience at a museum, historic house, or other educational settings, planning and implementing relevant and creative museum education programs for K–12 students and teachers.

 - Strong knowledge of the K-12 school environment, current theories and practices of object-based museum learning,